BT4222Yelp/YelpRecommender/README.md

 ## Notes

 - Most files are structured in Jupyter Notebooks.
-Only 05_PopularityBasedRecommendation.ipynb uses Colab.
+Only 05_PopularityBasedRecommendation.ipynb and 09_NeuralCollaborativeFiltering.ipynb uses Colab.
 - Outputs are stored in `.csv`, `.npz`, `.pkl`, and `.pth` formats for cross-pipeline integration.

 ---